- Impact Factor: 5.200*

 For Original Papers, Reviews, Methods, and Commentaries:

 The article processing charge (APC) for American Society for Neurochemistry members is $999.The cost for non-members is $1950.
+The non-member APC is $2000 starting from 1st January 2023.

 For Short Contributions: